Sergio0694/UICompositionAnimations/README.md

 A complete library that contains animations from the `UI.Composition` namespace (explicit and implicit animations, Win2D effects like blur, saturation, host backdrop blur effect and more) as well as XAML transform animations.

+The library is also available as a NuGet package: https://www.nuget.org/packages/UICompositionAnimations/

 ## Introduction

 The library exposes three main classes: `CompositionExtensions`, `XAMLTransformExtensions` and `AttachedCompositionEffectsFactory`, along with other helper classes.